By Brian G. Cafferty, partner at GoldMark Partners LLP

 Take It Outside: Maximizing Outdoor Dining Without the Noise

-In the wake of Covid-19, outdoor dining has dramatically increased.
+In the wake of COVID-19, outdoor dining has dramatically increased.
 While outdoor dining expands the restaurant’s footprint and provides a seasonal revenue boost, landlords should be mindful of two key considerations: permits and noise.

 Tenants should be required to comply with all government regulations, including noise and lighting rules, and to secure all permits before using any outdoor space.
 In densely populated residential areas, landlords may want to limit the hours of outdoor seating to mitigate disturbances.

 Additionally, landlords should ensure that any outdoor sales are reflected in percentage rent calculations.
-In some cases, tenants have omitted such sales from percentage rent reporting when they occur on public sidewalks or parking spaces, as they do not technically occur on landlord’s property.
+In some cases, tenants have omitted such sales from percentage rent reporting when they occur on public sidewalks or parking spaces, as they do not technically occur on the landlord’s property.
 Both the landlord and tenant should also consult with their insurance agents to ensure that the tenant’s insurance covers incidents that occur outside the premises.

 Pouring Profits: Liquor License Is a Landlord’s Ace